Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 All threads which are not the main thread are called *async threads*.

 # Client Threads
-The *client thread* is responsible for rendering the game and playing sounds.
+There is a *client*, consisting of several *client threads*, responsible for rendering the game and playing sounds.
 So everything you see and hear in minecraft is done by the client.

-In singleplayer there is a single client thread.
-In multiplayer there is one client thread for every player on the server.
+In singleplayer there is a single client.
+In multiplayer there is one client for every player on the server.
-In singleplayer the client thread is part of the same JVM as all the other threads.
+In singleplayer the client is part of the same JVM as all the other threads.
-In multiplayer the client thread is part of a separate JVM and might even be on a different computer.
+In multiplayer the client is part of a separate JVM and might even be on a different computer.

-All threads which are not client threads are called *server threads*.
+All threads which are not part of a client are called *server threads*.

 # Stained Glass Threads
 Every time you place or break a stained glass block in minecraft, the game starts a new thread, called the *stained glass thread*.